Ancient Greek funeral and burial practices: Funeral rites

 Before dawn on the third day, the funeral procession (ekphora) formed to carry the body to its resting place.
+Depending on the wealth of the family of the deceased, they would often hire people to mourn the dead during these processions.

 At the time of the funeral, offerings were made to the deceased by only a relative and lover.
 The choai, or libation, and the haimacouria, or blood propitiation were two types of offerings.
 The choai dates back to Minoan times.
 Since there is a complete absence of any references of animal sacrifices on Attic lêkythoi, this provides the grounds for inferring that the practice as conducted on behalf of ordinary dead was at least very rare.
 The mourner first dedicated a lock of hair, along with choai, which were libations of honey, milk, water, wine, perfumes, and oils mixed in varying amounts.
 Choai were usually poured at the grave, either on to the steps supporting the stêlê, or possibly over the shaft.
 A prayer then followed these libations.
 Then came the enagismata, which were offerings to the dead that included milk, honey, water, wine, celery, pelanon (a mixture of meal, honey, and oil), and kollyba (the first fruits of the crops and dried fresh fruits).
 Once the burial was complete, the house and household objects were thoroughly cleansed with seawater and hyssop, and the women most closely related to the dead took part in the ritual washing in clean water.
-Afterwards, there was a funeral feast called the peridinin.
+Afterwards, there was a funeral feast called the perideipnon.
 The dead man was the host, and this feast was a sign of gratitude towards those who took part in burying him.
 The family would then be tasked with visiting the grave at set intervals up to a year to continue libations and rituals.
+Mainly the women in the family were expected to visit the grave.
 After the first year, annual visits would be expected.
 During this year, families would have a laurel or other plant-based indicator that their family was unclean.
 Only after the first year would the family be fully re-accepted into society and considered free of pollution.